 The new law prohibits insurance companies from the practice of “redlining” and states that they can no longer use certain credit scores to determine insurance premiums.
 However, insurance companies may still be allowed to use “insurance scores” which use some, but not all, factors in your credit history to determine how you are likely to manage your risk exposure.

-The market-based limitations on the cost of medical care built in to the prior system has been replaced with government mandated caps on what hospitals, doctors, and other healthcare providers can charge.
+The market-based limitations on the cost of medical care built in to the prior system have been replaced with government mandated caps on what hospitals, doctors, and other healthcare providers can charge.

-Perhaps the most significant decision that Michigan drivers will make is selecting a level of coverage for that portion of Personal Injury Protection (PIP) that are called “allowable expenses” and include medical bills and other expenses related to your care, recovery, and rehabilitation.
+Perhaps the most significant decision that Michigan drivers must make is selecting a level of coverage for that portion of Personal Injury Protection (PIP) that is called “allowable expenses” and includes medical bills and other expenses related to your care, recovery, and rehabilitation.

 Governor Whitmer signed Senate Bill 1, and the first round of No-Fault changes went into effect.
 Initial changes included a new definition of what constitutes “serious impairment of body function,” new rules covering independent (insurance) medical examinations and new rules for crash victims who are out-of-state residents.

 1. Michigan legislators opted not to include a “grandfather clause,” which would have ensured the changes did not apply to people injured in accidents before the change in the law.
 The result is many of the changes in the current legislation affect people who were injured in accidents many years ago despite the fact that those people paid premiums for better coverage.
 Premiums that were paid were based on higher coverage; now, much of that coverage is reduced or eliminated without any refund to motorists.

 2. While the law went into effect immediately, the public cannot purchase new insurance policies with lower coverage (and supposedly less expensive premiums) until over a year later.
 Insurance companies will benefit from higher profits almost immediately as a result of these changes.

 The first date when insurance companies can legally begin offering new policies.